lukso-network/lsp-smart-contracts/docs/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md

 **Requirements:**

 - `operator` cannot be the zero address.
-- `operator` must have allowance for the caller of at least `substractedAmount`.
+- `operator` must have allowance for the caller of at least `subtractedAmount`.

 </blockquote>